openstack/nova/api-guide/source/server_concepts.rst

 -  **Evacuate**

-   Should a compute node actually go offline, it can no longer report status about any of the servers on it.
+   Should a nova-compute service actually go offline, it can no longer report status about any of the servers on it.
 This means they'll be listed in an 'ACTIVE' state forever.